boxiangliulab/locuscompare2-standalone/README.md

   # How to derive data:
   # * PrediXcan provides the prediction model and covariance file by their prediction strategies on GTEx v8 release data.
   #   You could download and unzip the data from https://zenodo.org/record/3518299/files/mashr_eqtl.tar
-  # * If you have your own eQTL data or other version of GTEx, please refer https://github.com/hakyimlab/PredictDB-Tutorial to build the prediction
+  # * If you have your own eQTL data or other version of GTEx, please refer to predictdb-pipeline module to build the prediction
   #   model and covariance.
   # Then set the prediction model and covariance based directory here.
   # Colotools will find the model and covariance in this directory by the configured eQTL tissue name.
+Note that the db file name must end with .db and the covariance must end with .txt.gz
   # The model and covariance file name format should be 'mashr_{tissue_name}.db' and 'mashr_{tissue_name}.txt.gz'.
   # For example, if the eQTL name is 'Cells_EBV-transformed_lymphocytes', Colotools will find 'mashr_Cells_EBV-transformed_lymphocytes.db'
   # and 'mashr_Cells_EBV-transformed_lymphocytes.txt.gz' in this directory.